Sidebar Site Navigation

 ABET Definition: Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.

-Three to six years after graduation, graduates who choose to practice in Chemical engineering should:
+Three to six years after graduation, graduates who choose to practice in Petroleum engineering should:

-- (PETE-OB1) Successfully practice the profession of chemical engineering.
+- (PETE-OB1) Successfully practice the profession of petroleum engineering.